News & Events

 Cost: $125 - complete course fee at either location / $50 - complete course fee for auditors

-Put your boots on, and grab your camera.
-Join Merck staff for afternoon farm chores.
-Peek in the nest boxes to see if you can spot some eggs; you'll learn how wash to eggs you do collect.
+Put on your boots and grab your camera.
+Join Merck Forest's staff for afternoon farm chores.
+Peek in the nest boxes to see if you can spot some eggs.
 Have you ever fed pigs, or given water to sheep?
-How about harnessing and moving horses to pasture?
-Farm Chores gives families the chance to learn about the farm routine and the animals-it's a great interactive experience.
-Groups are limited to ten people.
-Call 802.394.7836 to sign up!
+How about haltering and moving horses to pasture?
+Farm Chores gives families the chance to learn about the farm routine and the animals--it's a great interactive experience.
+Call to sign up; groups are limited to ten people.
+Please arrive early to pay.